Inflammatory breast cancer is a rare type of breast cancer that develops rapidly, making the affected breast red, swollen and tender.

 - International Patients

-At Mayo Clinic in Florida, doctors in the Breast Clinic diagnose and treat inflammatory breast cancer.
+At Mayo Clinic, doctors in the Breast Clinic diagnose and treat inflammatory breast cancer.
 Your team may include specialists from hematology/oncology, general surgery, plastic surgery, radiation oncology, and other areas if needed.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.